Graylog2/graylog2-images/docker/README.md

 ```shell
 $ docker run -t -p 12900:12900 -p 12201:12201 -p 4001:4001 -e GRAYLOG2_SERVER=true graylog2/allinone
 ```
-The configuration port 4001 is now accessable through the host IP address.
+The configuration port 4001 is now accessible through the host IP address.

 Start the web interface in a second container and give the host address as `master` to fetch configuration options
 ```shell